felixhagspiel/webrtc-tutorial/server-tutorial.md

 `npm -v`

-Then we have to create a few new folders where we can store our project files (of course you can do that also by using an FTP-Client):
+Then we have to create a few new folders where we can store our project files (of course you can do that also by using an FTP-Client and just upload the package):

 `mkdir /var/www/virtual/yourusername/webrtc`